LalbaAnthony/memo-minder/README.md

 Use the `mysql.prod.sql` file to configure the database.

-> NOTE: For now, no mmigration system is used.
+> NOTE: For now, no migration system is used.
 Which mean adding a new field in the database will require to update the database manually on production.